MatzJB/Hill-Climbing-Project/README.md

 * Store each disc element and prune if they do not contribute in the final image.
 * Try to lower $k$ by gating the trials (totally random at first, pick best and then continue for a few iterations, only modifing position, I did this in Matlab and it seems to reduce the search space).
 * Visualize error using a plot.
+* Test if two discs overlapping will produce a better trial

 ## Renders